PoCc001/Open-Roots/README.md

 **Note:** x is a variable of the primitive datatype *double* in Java and C/C++.

 ### x64 Assembly
 Assemble the asmcbrt.asm file in Visual Studio using the Macro Asssembler on an AVX2- and FMA-capable machine.
+For maximum performance, one could consider optimizing the code for a specific processor model.
 Currently, there is no support for AVX-512 instructions.